Chengdu-Chongqing dialect: Vowels and consonants

 The vowels in Chengdu are given below:

 The following table shows the tense vowels of Chengdu-Chongqing dialect, and a comparison with other Sichuanese dialects:

 Literary and colloquial readings of Chongqing-Chengdu dialect

-Affected by Mandarin for a long time, literary and colloquial readings appears in Chongqing-Chengdu dialect.
-Colloquial readings is usually the inherent reading style from ancient Sichuan dialect, mainly appears in high-frequency everyday communication; Literary readings are close to modern Mandarin, normally appears in written language.
+Affected by Mandarin for a long time, literary and colloquial readings appear in the Chongqing-Chengdu dialect.
+Colloquial readings are usually the inherent reading style from the ancient Sichuan dialect, mainly appearing in high-frequency everyday communication; literary readings are close to modern Mandarin, normally appearing in written language.
 The literary and colloquial readings have been developing in the recent decades.
-However, affected by the promotion of Mandarin Chinese by the Chinese government, literary readings are becoming dominant, and some pronunciations have the tend to disappear.
-Literary and colloquial readings of Chinese character in Chengdu are shown below.
+However, affected by the promotion of Mandarin Chinese by the Chinese government, literary readings are becoming dominant, and some pronunciations have the tendency to disappear.
+Literary and colloquial readings of Chinese characters in Chengdu are shown below.
 Note: the table is only based on 《成都语音的初步研究》in 1958, the changes of Chengdu dialect in recent years are not considered: